 You can define actions triggered by form submissions like sending an email notification, redirecting to a certain page, communicating to SendGrid or Mailchimp servers, or user login/registration.
 If this is not enough, you can also develop your own actions.

-The form element also integrates with Google reCaptcha V3 to protect your sites from fraudulent activities, spam, and abuse.
+The form element also integrates with Google reCaptcha V3, hCaptcha, and Cloudflare Turnstile to protect your sites from fraudulent activities, spam, and abuse.
+Supports dynamic data, and form validation through a new action hook.

 Actions

-For each action, you’ll have a separated group of settings.
+For each action, you’ll have a separate group of settings.

 The email form action sends one email on form submission.
 By default, it is configured to send the email to the site administrator email containing all the form fields content.